 The proposed research work was carried out to determine the efficacy of botanicals extracts for controlling the aphid and to determine the appropriate doses of botanical extracts on aphids.

 MATERIALS AND METHODS

-The experiments were carried out in Insect Pest Management (IPM) laboratory of department of entomology and vegetable farm of Patuakhali Science and Technology University in Bangladesh.
+The experiments were carried out in Insect Pest Management (IPM) Laboratory of the Department of Entomology and vegetable farm of the Patuakhali Science and Technology University in Bangladesh.